mikulatomas/zoo-typicality/README.md

 # Human typicality ratings for the Zoo dataset
-This repository provides human typicality ratings for each exemplar from three categories (bird, fish, mammal) based on the original Zoo dataset (see below).
+This repository provides human typicality ratings for each animal exemplar from three categories (bird, fish, mammal) which are based on the original Zoo dataset (see below).

 <img src="https://github.com/mikulatomas/zoo-typicality/raw/pre-publish/logo.png" width=500>